xcwolfe/German-cockroach-gut-microbiome-toxicity/README.md

 # Before mothur:

-Create an excel sheet called “analysis” - this is simply an excel sheet of fastq files to perform the make.file function
+Create an excel sheet called “analysis” - this is simply an excel sheet of fastq files to perform the make.file function (see analysis.xlsx)

 # Mothur steps: